Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

 where

-$\tilde{E}(k)$ ($\tilde{v}(k)$) is the band energy (velocity) renormalized by correlation (otherwise, $\tilde{E}(k)$ and $\tilde{v}(k)$ reduce to non-interacting counterparts).
-Thus, the group velocity concept has a deep quantum nature, not disrupted by correlation, and going well beyond the wave-packet picture.
+The $\tilde{E}(k)$ ($\tilde{v}(k)$) means the band energy (velocity) renormalized by correlations (otherwise, $\tilde{E}(k)$ and $\tilde{v}(k)$ reduce to their non-interacting counterparts).
+Therefore, the connection between ${\partial}_k\tilde{E}(k)$ and velocity has a fundamental quantum origin, making it unnecessary to interpret ${\partial}_k\tilde{E}(k)$ as a ``group velocity".
+Even when the conditions for a wave-packet description breaks down, the form of ${\partial}_k\tilde{E}(k)$ remains valid for evaluating the velocity and current.